 Communism in a modern economy requires a planned economy, which means a State in fact if not name.
 Every version of Statist Socialism with a planned economy that has been tried resulted in scarcity for the majority and privilege for the party elite.
 That’s not just corruption, it’s the fact that planning an economy is an incredibly difficult thing to get right and even small errors can have unforeseen ripple effects that result in mass starvation.

 Even in Anarchism, it’s a serious problem.
 For example, AnarchoSyndicalism turns this planning over to workers councils.
 But a workers council that plans the economy & decides who will get what where when quickly turns into a technocracy, an economic dictatorship even less accountable than a liberal democratic State because the society at large has no mechanism to question their decisions.
-In other words, the only way to make Communism scale in a finite society is to introduce central planning, which means re-inventing the State and creating an economic dictatorship.
+In other words, the only way to make Communism scale on a finite planet where there will always be scarcity is to introduce central planning, which means re-inventing the State and creating an economic dictatorship.
 Communism is therefore inherently authoritarian.

 So if you want stateless socialism in a world where trade, currency, & markets will always exist (and they will – including in every ostensibly “communist” country in history), the only real option is mutualism – not communism.
 And that is why, after decades of study, I gradually moved away from AnarchoCommunism and Syndicalism and became a mutualist.